Voluntary Arts Contribution Fund

 San Francisco Neighborhood Arts Collaborative

 The San Francisco Neighborhood Arts Collaborative is a joint project of Grants for the Arts, the San Francisco Arts Commission, the Mayor’s Community Challenge Grant Program, the Mayor’s Office of Neighborhood Services, the Mayor’s Office of Economic and WorkForce Development and the Arts & Tourism Program of the San Francisco Travel Association.

 This program was developed to provide funding for collaborative arts activities that take place within the geographic boundaries designated in each cycle.
-This multi-agency effort supports arts activities within some of San Francisco’s diverse neighborhoods to promote the arts, businesses, schools, social service and other nonprofits located in close proximity to each other, and encourages the development of mutually beneficial relationships among community stakeholders.
+The multi-agency effort supports arts activities within some of San Francisco’s diverse neighborhoods to promote the arts, businesses, schools, social service and other nonprofits located in close proximity to each other, and encourages the development of mutually beneficial relationships among community stakeholders.

 Up to $25,000 per collaboration is available for distribution in the form of grants and promotional support.
 Grants should be used to develop or further existing collaborative efforts with the aim of promoting and improving the specific neighborhoods through arts based activities and programs, as opposed to supporting the work of any one organization or entity.
 Such activities could include, but are not limited to: